Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- The Warriors are the 21st-best defensive team in the NBA, allowing 117.1 points per contest.
+- Giving up 117.1 points per game, the Warriors are the 21st-ranked team in the league defensively.

-- On the boards, the Warriors have allowed 43.3 rebounds per contest, which puts them 15th in the league.
+- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked team in the NBA.

-- Looking at assists, the Warriors are ranked 15th in the league, giving up 25.7 per game.
+- The Warriors are the 15th-ranked team in the NBA, allowing 25.7 assists per game.

-- The Warriors are the 23rd-ranked team in the league at allowing threes, conceding 12.9 made 3-pointers per game.
+- Looking at 3-pointers, the Warriors have given up 12.9 makes per game, 23rd in the NBA.

 Anthony Davis vs. the Warriors